Fast and Accurate Gaussian Kernel Ridge Regression Using Matrix Decompositions for Preconditioning: Abstract

 \section{Abstract}

-This paper presents a method for building a preconditioner for a kernel ridge regression problem, where the preconditioner is not only effective in its ability to reduce the condition number substantially, but also efficient in its application in terms of computational cost and memory consumption.
-The suggested approach is based on randomized matrix decomposition methods, combined with the fast multipole method to achieve an algorithm that can process large datasets in complexity linear to the number of data points.
-In addition, a detailed theoretical analysis is provided, including an upper bound to the condition number.
-Finally, for Gaussian kernels, the analysis shows that the required rank for a desired condition number can be determined directly from the dataset itself without performing any analysis on the kernel matrix.
+This paper presents a preconditioner-based method for solving a kernel ridge regression problem.
+In contrast to other methods, which utilize either fast matrix-vector multiplication or a preconditioner, the suggested approach uses randomized matrix decompositions for building a preconditioner with a special structure, that can also utilize fast matrix-vector multiplications.
+This hybrid approach is efficient in reducing the condition number, exact and computationally efficient, enabling to process large datasets with computational complexity linear to the number of data-points.
+Also, a theoretical upper bound for the condition number is provided.
+For Gaussian kernels, we show that given a desired condition number, the rank of the needed preconditioner, can be determined directly from the dataset.